Subacromial Pain Syndrome

 Subacromial pain presents as pain and tenderness in the shoulder, sometimes referring to the upper arm.
 It can be aggravated by reaching overhead or repetitive overhead activities, reaching behind your back and sleeping on the affected side.
 As well as pain, you may notice some weakness in your shoulder, and your shoulder movement may be reduced due to pain.

 What causes subacromial pain?

-Subacromial pain is multifactorial, and can be affected by factors such as anatomy, muscle imbalances, static postures, and increased age.
+Subacromial pain is multifactorial and can be affected by many health and wellbeing factors such as anatomy, muscle imbalances, static postures, mental health and increased age.
 It commonly affects individuals who participate in repetitive overhead activities, as this can lead to progressive overload of the supraspinatus tendon.

-When this happens, the tendon has exceeded its load tolerance capacity, and can’t cope with the demands of the activity, therefore causing pain.
+When this happens, the tendon has exceeded its load tolerance capacity, and is unable to cope with the demands of the activity, therefore causing pain.
 If the amount of load placed on the tendon isn’t managed appropriately, it can become chronic through continued overloading of the tendon.

 Most cases of subacromial pain will resolve quickly without the need for treatment, however, your attitude and the actions you take are the most important factors in preventing long-term problems.
 The most effective way to manage symptoms of subacromial pain are to